vapor-community/PassKit/README.md

 - POST .../api/v1/push/*passTypeIdentifier*/*passBarcode* (Sends notifications)
 - GET .../api/v1/push/*passTypeIdentifier*/*passBarcode* (Retrieves a list of push tokens which would be sent a notification)

-You'll want to add a middleware that sends push notifications and updates the `modified` field when your pass data updates.
+Whether you include the routes or not, you'll want to add a middleware that sends push notifications and updates the `modified` field when your pass data updates.

-**IMPORTANT**: Whenever your pass data changes, you must update the *modified* time of the linked pass so that Apple knows to send you a new pass.

 You can implement it like so:

 ```swift
 struct PassDataMiddleware: AsyncModelMiddleware {